openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 <https://community.openhab.org/t/ipcamera-new-ip-camera-binding/42771>

-## What to do if you have problems
+## How to Get Help

 + Check this readme to see if there are any special setup steps that are needed for your brand of camera, and if the topic is covered by the readme.
 + Always look at the log files, which includes looking at the logs with TRACE enabled.
 This readme has a section on logs that explains how to do this.
 To keep your log file clean, the binding holds back a lot of useful fault finding information out of the logs unless you turn on DEBUG or TRACE logging.
 + Search the forum using any error messages to help you find how others with the same problem have already solved it.
 + Only after doing the above ask for help in the forum and create a new thread, then when it is fixed post how and mark the thread as solved to help others.
-This is how a community helps each other out and no one is paid as openHAB is an open source project with all volunteers.
+This is how a community helps each other out and no one is paid as OpenHAB is an open source project with all volunteers.

-## Special notes for different brands
+## Special Notes for Different Brands

 ### Generic RTSP Cameras

 This binding can turn a RTSP stream into snapshots (.jpg still pictures), create motion and audio alarms, cast the camera stream and much more.
 FFmpeg is required to be installed for these features to work and this must be done manually.

 Under Linux, FFmpeg can be installed very easily with this one command.
 For other platforms their website has guides.

 ```
 sudo apt update && sudo apt install ffmpeg
 ```

 The Image channel will not update when using FFmpeg to create snapshots, so you will need to use one of the other much better methods like `ipcamera.jpg` or any of the streams that are explained in this readme.
-If your camera does have a snapshot URL, provide it to the binding via the config called ``SNAPSHOT_URL_OVERRIDE`` after first testing the url in any browser.
+If your camera does have a snapshot URL, provide it to the binding via the config called ``SNAPSHOT_URL_OVERRIDE`` after first testing the URL in any browser.
 Once provided, the binding will then barely use any CPU load for snapshot tasks.
 When using FFmpeg to create snapshots, it requires more CPU and you can turn this CPU load on and off via the `updateImageNow` channel using a switch or rule.
 You can forget about using the switch if you setup the config `IMAGE_UPDATE_EVENTS` to be equal to 1 and then it runs all the time unless you move the switch to OFF.